 A number of career paths are open to behavioral science graduates including those as a health service manager, human resource specialist, social services manager.
 All three of these careers require a bachelor's degree.
 To focus on a specific area, like psychology or education, an individual needs to have a master's degree.
 The following three career options are available to those with a behavioral sciences' degree.

 Health service managers coordinate the health services and handle administrative tasks for a medical facility.
 While a master's degree may be needed for executive-level positions, a bachelor's degree in behavioral sciences can qualify students to enter the field.

-According to the U.S. Bureau of Labor Statistics (BLS), more than one-third of medical and health service managers worked in hospitals in 2012, with the remainder employed by ambulatory health care services, the government and nursing/residential home facilities.
-The BLS projected a 23%, or faster-than-average, increase in job opportunities in the field for 2012 and 2022.
-As of May 2013, medical and health service managers earned a median annual wage of $90,940, as reported by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), more than one-third of medical and health service managers worked in hospitals in 2018, with the remainder employed by ambulatory health care services, offices of physicians and nursing/residential home facilities.
+The BLS projected a 18%, or faster-than-average, increase in job opportunities in the field for 2018 and 2028.
+As of May 2018, medical and health service managers earned a median annual wage of $99,730, as reported by the BLS.